Moscow mayor says COVID-19 situation worsening, extends home learning

 Russia reported 19,404 new infections in the previous 24 hours, including 5,255 in Moscow, and 292 virus-related deaths nationwide, pushing the official death toll to 29,509.

+The Kremlin has repeatedly said there are no plans for a broad lockdown for now and that targeted measures are enough because Russia is better prepared than it was at the beginning of the pandemic.

-Reporting by Gleb Stolyarov and Maria Kiselyova; writing by Tom Balmforth; Editing by Kevin Liffey
+Reporting by Gleb Stolyarov, Maria Kiselyova and Dmitry Antonov; Writing by Tom Balmforth; Editing by Kevin Liffey and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.